fong-lab/fong-lab-old-website/join/index.md

 # Join our team

-We are committed to mentoring and training at all stages.
+We are a multidisciplinary lab committed to mentoring and training at all scientific stages.

 {% include section.html %}

-# Open positions

 ## Postdoctoral Scholars